Tbag-Madness/Dayz-Custom-Economy-/README.md

 - **Enhanced Zombie Drops:** Zombies drop more food and better items based on type and location.
 - **Separate Loot Pools:** Riffy and Pavlovo have their own unique loot pools.
 - **Hidden Items:** integrated into the economy.
+- **Locked Shipping Containers:** Spawn around the coast at all docks.
 - **Build Anywhere:** build anywhere set up ready to go.
 - **Unlimited Stamina:** Unlimited stamina (just running / sprint).